IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 List Metadata Blocks Defined on a Dataverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |CORS| Get the metadata blocks defined on a dataverse which determine which field are available to authors when they create and edit datasets within that dataverse.
-This feature is described under "General Information" in the :doc:`/user/dataverse-management` section of the User Guide.
+This feature is described in :ref:`general-information` section of Dataverse Management of the User Guide.

 Please note that an API token is only required if the dataverse has not been published.